 There are two parts to the Slot Filling Assessment task.
-Primarily, you will be judging the validity of the responses (fillers) provided during the Slot Filling task.
+Primarily, you will be judging the validity of the responses (fillers) and the justifications for them provided during the Slot Filling task.
 Secondly, you will group together all of the correct, co-referring fillers into equivalence classes in order to arrive at a final number of correct and unique responses for each slot per entity, an essential component for scoring system output.

-This document will guide you in the assessment of fillers and the creation of equivalence classes.
+This document will guide you in the assessment of fillers and justifications and in the creation of equivalence classes.
 Note, however, that in order to correctly complete this task, you will also need a copy of TAC KBP Slots, the document which details the subset of Wikipedia infobox slots that systems attempted to fill.
-Before beginning slot filling assessment, you must familiarize yourself with all of the 42 possible slots (26 for person (PER) entities and 16 for organization (ORG) entities) as they are described in TAC KBP Slots.
-While reviewing this document, pay special attention to the use of inference in decision-making as some slots allow for a level of inference while others do not.
+Before beginning Slot Filling Assessment, you must familiarize yourself with all of the 42 possible slots (26 for person (PER) entities and 16 for organization (ORG) entities) as they are described in TAC KBP Slots.

-2 Phase 1 - Assessing Slot Fillers
+2 Stage 1 - Assessing Slot Fillers

-Sections 2.1 - 2.7 of this document provide detailed guidance on assessing system responses using various pieces of information.
+Sections 2.1 - 2.6 of this document provide detailed guidance on assessing system responses using various pieces of information.
 However, while you are judging system responses, keep in mind that a filler is generally correct if it is supported by the document from which it was extracted and it meets the requirements for its respective slot as described in TAC KBP Slots.
 While you are assessing system responses, it is also helpful to remember that the basic system task is to add information to a Wikipedia infobox.
 Keeping the basic task in mind is helpful because, if it is ever unclear whether a filler meets the description of its respective slot, you can ask yourself whether it would be appropriate for inclusion in a Wikipedia infobox.